vectordotdev/vector/docs/setup/installation/platforms/docker.md

 1. The `vector` binary is located at `/usr/local/bin/vector`, which should be in your `$PATH`.
 2. A Systemd script is also installed; you can start vector via `systemctl start vector`.
-3. Configuration is located in `/etc/vector`.
+3. The configuration directory is located at `/etc/vector`.
 {% endtab %}
 {% tab title="debian" %}
 ```bash